Try it on your house

 Yes.
 Upload one photo of your room to FacadeColorizer, get a photorealistic render in Eider White, then swap to White Dove in one click.
 You will see the gray-vs-warm difference on your actual wall.
 The first HD render and three color variations are free.

 1 free HD render plus 3 color variations.
-Start in Eider White, switch to White Dove instantly.
+Start with SW 7014, switch to OC-17 instantly.

 Trademark notice.
 Benjamin Moore and White Dove are trademarks of Benjamin Moore & Co.
 Sherwin-Williams and Eider White are trademarks of The Sherwin-Williams Company.
 FacadeColorizer is not affiliated with, endorsed by, or sponsored by these companies.
 Brand and color names are used descriptively (nominative fair use).
 Hex and RGB values are approximate digital renderings; the only authoritative reference is a physical paint sample.